10/24/2024

 Steve Malcolm

-No, I was just going to ask you that.
-I mean, do you think you've got enough a difficult question to answer, but enough in your kind of cost locker to get to the dark guidance, even if service revenues maybe don't quite to I mean, it is one of them is 1.5 1.6.
-Is that still two in your mind?
-You know, can you still get to the EBITDA?
-You know, given the cost savings, you've got, you know, almost in the bank, you know, pending the union negotiations being finalized.
+No, I was just going to ask, do you think you've got enough, a difficult question to answer, but enough in your cost locker? to get to the EBITDA guidance, even if service revenues maybe don't quite hit the two, I mean, or is 1.5, 1.6, is that still two in your mind?
+You know, can you still get to the EBITDA, you know, given the cost savings you've got, you know, almost in the bank, you know, it's pending the union negotiations being finalized.

 speaker